blitzes27/python/picture_website/README.md

 # This builds a Docker container from the repository and runs it to host a PyFlask-based website #

 The website accepts a folder path as an argument, displaying all pictures from the specified folder for everyone on your local network to access.
 Set your image folder path by modifying:

-## FOLDER_PATH=XXXXXX ##
+### "FOLDER_PATH=XXXXXX"

+### Fixed values:
 * Port = 5000
 * IP = same IP as host computer
 * Once the container is built and running, the terminal will display the URL where the website can be reached.